 What is the larger context to the use?
-This may be harder to evaluate, because there are cases where a website may discuss Hadoop at length, where the individual uses do not appear to be infringing, but that the overall appearance in the entire website does lead to consumer confusion.
+This may be harder to evaluate, because there are cases where a website may discuss Hadoop at length, where the individual uses do not appear to be infringing, but that the overall appearance in the entire website could reasonably lead to consumer confusion.

 Is the use commercial/by an organization, or is it personal/by an individual?

-Is the use related to a software product that does *not come from Apache?
+Is the use related to a software product or service that does *not come from Apache?
 Uses of Apache marks in direct conjunction with third party software products are generally not OK, and require investigation unless they are already following the Powered By guideline.

 Is the use in conjunction with an event or conference?
 See Event Name Branding.